MiFID II and what it means for our customers

 This information is required to ensure the FCA can monitor dealing patterns and identify any market abuse.
 Currently, firms are able to use their own unique client identifier (at TSC we use your customer reference number) when reporting transactions to the FCA.
 The change to use the NCI will ensure this reporting is consistent across all investing platforms and stockbrokers.

 Therefore, where this data is outstanding, you will need to provide your NCI, prior to 3 January 2018, to be able to continue dealing in your account as normal.
 If customers do not provide this information where necessary, it could prevent trading or delay any investments until this information is in place.

 How do I submit this information?

-Simply sign into your account, go to ‘my profile’ and under the MiFID II requirements, submit the required information.
+Simply sign into your account, go to ‘settings’ and under the MiFID II requirements, submit the required information.
 You will be asked to confirm your nationality, your NCI (where appropriate) and possibly your date of birth.
 For UK nationals, where we already have your National Insurance Number on record, you will not be asked to provide it again.

 For Joint account customers, you will be contacted to confirm details for both of you.

 Please note: this is an activity that will be commencing across the industry with all stockbrokers and investment platforms.
 Therefore, customers may find they are required to complete this with multiple brokers, where applicable.